 CDF Freedom Schools are led by young-adult teachers and mentors known as Servent Leader Interns, who come from diverse backgrounds and help scholars envision themselves as future college students, advocates, and leaders.

 CDF Freedom Schools is rooted in the 1964 Mississippi Freedom Summer Project, which provided a reading and humanities curriculum of English, art, creative writing, math and science to diverse students.
 The CDF Freedom Schools program has historically and continues to be a part of the Black Community Crusade for Children and aims to give all children the opportunity to engage with and enhance their education through the lens of literary characters who look like them and have walked through experiences similar to their own.

 Freedom Schools was reborn in 1993 by Marian Wright Edelman and since 1995, more than 150,000 children (K–12) have had the CDF Freedom Schools experience.
 Over 17,000 young adults and advocates have been trained on the delivery of the CDF Freedom Schools model, which has expanded to 182 program sites nationwide.
 Tanager Place is proud to launch the first CDF Freedom Schools® program in Iowa in 2021.

+Our enrollment for the Summer 2021 CDF Freedom Schools program is currently full and is no longer accepting applications.
 Programming will run June 14th – July 23rd, Monday-Friday from 8am-3pm at McKinley Middle School.
 Transportation to and from McKinley Middle School is not provided.
 Students will receive breakfast, lunch and snack each day.